herasrobert/herasrobert.github.io/Rules/Core_Rules.md

 The Player who commands the unit must roll 2d6; rolling below the units current health counts as a success and the unit maintains its courage.
 If the 2d6 lands above the units current health, the unit has lost its courage and must spend its next movement moving in a straight line towards controlling players table edge.
 A unit without courage that passed the table edge counts as having fled and is destroyed.

+### Reinforcements
+Players are allowed to keep up to half their army in points cost as reinforcements.
+These units are not deployed during preparation and setup.
+A player may deploy reinforcements any turn after the first but must deploy all reinforcements by the start of the third game turn.
+Reinforcements start on any tile within the players table edge, but some units have special rules regarding how they can be deployed as reinforcements.
+Reinforcements not deployed are counted as destroyed.

+## Terrain

+### Types
+There are many types of terrain within the game.
+Most terrain will provide some sort of cover, as denoted by the Cover value on the tile.
+Some terrain counts as impassible and will be denoted on the tile; meaning you cannot place a unit or traverse the tile unless otherwise stated in the units profile.
+Terrain tiles with a Cover of -6 count as blocking sight; the Defending unit will have a 0 on their Cover Roll which is an automatic success.

+Tile Types: Grassland, Hills, Forest, Mountain, Ruins, Bushes, Bog, Miasma, Unstable, Lake/Pond

+### Capturing Objectives
+Any unit within one tile of an objective is considered to be contesting the objective.
+The player with the most units contesting an objective count as capturing the objective and earns two points at the end of each round.